Story Factory

-The Story Factory is an Australian not-for-profit organisation designed to help indigenous and disadvantaged children aged between 7 and 17 years to develop their writing and storytelling skills.
-The programs run by the Story Factory aim to help young people, particularly those most at risk of losing confidence and then losing interest in schooling.
+The Story Factory is an Australian not-for-profit organisation designed to help indigenous and disadvantaged school-aged children (generally 7 to 17 years old) to develop their writing and storytelling skills.
+The programs run by the Story Factory aim to help young people, particularly those from a disadvantaged or minority background, develop their confidence, creativity and skills in writing.
 The Story Factory conducts programs at its two creative writing centres, as short and long term residencies at primary and secondary schools, and as one-off visits.

 The Story Factory began in 2012 as the Sydney Story Factory in Redfern, in inner city Sydney.
-The organisation changed its name to the Story Factory at the opening of their second site in Paramatta to the west of Sydney in October 2018.
+The organisation changed its name to the Story Factory at the opening of their second site in Parramatta to the west of Sydney in October 2018.

 History

-In 2010 the co-founders of the Story Factory, Catherine Keenan AM and Tim Dick, heard Dave Eggers give a TED talk about 826 Valencia and they were inspired to set up something similar in Sydney.
+In 2010 the co-founders of the Story Factory, Catherine Keenan AM and Tim McGregor, heard Dave Eggers give a TED talk about 826 Valencia and they were inspired to set up something similar in Sydney.
 They flew to San Francisco and visited 826 Valencia to learn as much as they could about its model.
 Unlike 826 Valencia, The Story Factory does not provide homework help, but focuses on creative writing.

 As a not-for-profit organisation that relies on volunteers and donations for support, it took approximately 18 months to get the first site of The Story Factory operational.
 The initial volunteers' meeting drew a crowd of 200 people.

 Between its opening in 2012 and October 2018, approximately 16,000 students participated in the programs.
 In 2018 they had 1050 active volunteer writing tutors and were seeing approximately 800 children per week.